IanHarvey/bluepy/docs/peripheral.rst

 .. function:: Peripheral([deviceAddress=None, [addrType=ADDR_TYPE_PUBLIC [, iface=None]]])

-   If *deviceAddress* is not ``None``, creates a ``Peripheral`` object and makes a connection to the device indicated by *deviceAddress* (which should be a string comprising six hex bytes separated by colons, e.g. ``"11:22:33:ab:cd:ed"``).
+   If *deviceAddress* is not ``None``, creates a ``Peripheral`` object and makes a connection to the device indicated by *deviceAddress*. *deviceAddress* should be a string comprising six hex bytes separated by colons, e.g. ``"11:22:33:ab:cd:ed"``.

    If *deviceAddress* is ``None``, creates an un-connected ``Peripheral`` object.
 You must call the ``connect()`` method on this object (passing it a device address) before it will be usable.